oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

 ## Task 1: Base Release Installation
-Create now the new Oracle Home for 19.19.0, unzip the base release and refresh opatch.
+Create the new Oracle Home for 19.19.0, unzip the base release, and update opatch.

 Start by **double-clicking at the "patching" icon** on the desktop: